 - Failure of Supervised Practice Course-Conditions under which a grade of NC (no credit) is awarded. - 1.
-Student does not achieve the minimum score on evaluations required for the course, which is listed on the course syllabus - 2.
-Student does not abide by the HIPAA or Academic Integrity Policies - 3.
-Student is dismissed from supervised practice site due to poor performance, or ethical violation - 4.
-Student has more than 3 absences, tardiness, or unexcused early departures during the supervised practice course
+The student does not achieve the minimum score of "4" on the final evaluation for each rotation - 2.
+The student does not abide by the HIPAA or Academic Integrity Policies - 3.
+The student is dismissed from the supervised practice site due to poor performance or ethical violation - 4.
+The student has more than 3 absences, tardiness, or unexcused early departures during the supervised practice course